Prag8855/aab/frontend/content/guides/driving-licence.md

 After your appointment, you must wait 6 to 9 weeks to get the permission paper.{{ fail_on('2025-12-31') }} See the [current processing times](https://www.berlin.de/labo/mobilitaet/aktuelles/aktuelle-bearbeitungsstaende-736453.php).

+When you get permission, you have 12 months to pass the theory exam.[^38]

 ???
 What can you do in the meantime ???

 ### Required documents